-The ECO-35 is certified for use with a vent certified to UL-103 or ULC S629M and a chimney type vent certified to UL-641 or ULC-S-609-M89 and ULC/ORD C441-M90, with 3" or 4" inner diameter.
+The ECO-45 is certified for use with a vent certified to UL-103 or ULC S629M and a chimney type vent certified to UL-641 or ULC-S-609-M89 and ULC/ORD C441-M90, with 3" or 4" inner diameter.
 In Canada, we recommend that you use a listed pellet vent that meets the ULC S-609-M89 and ULC/ORD C441-M90 Standards.
 For the United States, we recommend that you use a listed pellet vent that meets the UL-641, 7th edition Standard.
 This unit can be vented in an existing chimney with the addition of a liner if the chimney is more than 4" in diameter.
 Class "A" chimney is not required.
-Refer to the instructions provided by the vent or roof.
+Refer to the instructions provided by the vent or chimney manufacturer, especially when passing through a wall, ceiling, or roof.